 - Use stain remover as needed

 - Place hosiery/nylons/tights in the mesh bags with a zipper.
-They are about $1 at the store and great to have a bunch on hand
+Like THESE

 - Place each bra in a separate mesh zippered bag.
 Fasten the hooks first to prevent twisting and snagging.